You’ve had the dream forever.

 After all, it’s a big world out there, and to travel the world will take a lot of planning just to figure out what is realistic for the time frame.
 So, the first thing we have to do is determine where we’re headed.

 Narrow down your options to agreed-upon destinations.
 Find ways you can save money with your travels.
 Create custom boards in Pinterest and share it with your travel family.
 There are so many ideas on Pinterest when it comes to dreaming and planning.
 It’s a great way to share ideas and interests.
 And yep, we have a Pinterest page too, to help you further.

 Getting down to the nitty gritty: Where to stay?
 Where to eat?
 How to get there?
 If we haven’t touched on a destination you’re looking at, TripAdvisor is a great resource.
 I’ve discovered some great finds on TripAdvisor, including this gem in Florence.
 It’s one of the best places I’ve stayed!
 TripAdvisor provides information from people who have stayed in the hotels, eaten at the restaurants, and walked the cities.

 All these tools help us formulate our plan.
-I’ve already used these dream tools to plan trips to Melbourne, greater Victoria, Tasmania, and am using them for our next adventure to New Zealand.
+I’ve used these dream tools to plan trips to around Australia and New Zealand.